Idioms: Neural Decompilation With Joint Code and Type Definition Prediction: Introduction

-In this work, we address these shortcomings by proposing a novel method for training neural decompilers that more effectively reconstructs user-defined type definitions alongside reconstructed code.
-Figure~\ref{fig:intro_idioms} shows the output of our approach, which we call \idioms, since it recovers idiomatic code.
-Notice that \idioms predicts the type definition of the output structure, \cinline{struct date_t}, as well as the names of the fields within it.
+In this work, we propose a novel method for training neural decompilers that explicitly reconstructs full user-defined type definitions alongside reconstructed code.
+Figure~\ref{fig:intro_idioms} shows the output of our approach, which we call \idioms, since it recovers idiomatic code. \idioms predicts a complete type definition for the output structure, \cinline{struct hash_t}, as well as the names of its fields.
+The resulting code is well-defined and thus amenable to the types of reasoning common in reverse engineering. \idioms is based on two main insights: